g0v-it/ontologies/mef/README.md

 - *18R* means Rendiconto* of 2018 year as approved by the Italian Parliament in 2019

 ### Taxonomies

 The budget report is made by facts (mef:Fact) that are aggregated in components (mef:Components)

-All components and facts concepts relate (skos:inScheme) to one or more classification scheme (i.e.taxonomies):
+All components and facts concepts relate (mef:inTaxonomy) to one or more classification scheme (mef:Taxonomy):

 - taxonomies related to expenses (S):
     - mef:hasSchemeSMMPACP (**Ministero->Missione->Programma->Azione->Capitolo di spesa->Piano di gestione**)